dkm/last-location/README.md

 The common workflow is:
 - the client app creates a secret key
 - the client app encrypts location data and sends it to the server
 - the client crafts an URL with the secret key in the fragment identifier (part that is NOT sent to the server)
+- the user shares this URL with the people they want to grant access to the tracking data

 The server still has access to some informations:
 - the server stores a server-side timestamp along with every encrypted data